akalend/go_broadcast_server/README.md

 # CLIENT and broadcast SERVER

-This project is messenger prototype.
+This project is a messenger prototype.

 ## Installation
 Start the script `build.sh`